ianmeigh/wagtailmedia/docs/transcoding/aws_elemental_mediaconvert.md

 ## Host Application Settings

 You can use a number of methods to specify [credentials for boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html).
 We suggest you stick with environment variables.
-To do that, you can to set the following variables:
+To do that, you can set the following variables:

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY